nitrado/terraform-provider-ec/docs/data-sources/armada_armadaset_v1.md

 - `gateway_policies` (List of String) GatewayPolicies are the gateway policy names applied to the game servers.
 - `health` (Block List, Max: 1) Health is the health checking configuration for Agones game servers. (see [below for nested schema](#nestedblock--spec--template--spec--health))
 - `strategy` (Block List, Max: 1) Strategy is the deployment strategy. (see [below for nested schema](#nestedblock--spec--template--spec--strategy))
+- `termination_grace_period_seconds` (Block List, Max: 1) TerminationGracePeriodSeconds is the optional duration in seconds the game servers need to terminate gracefully.
+Defaults to 30 seconds. (see [below for nested schema](#nestedblock--spec--template--spec--termination_grace_period_seconds))
 - `volumes` (Block List) Volumes are pod volumes. (see [below for nested schema](#nestedblock--spec--template--spec--volumes))

 <a id="nestedblock--spec--template--spec--containers"></a>